| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 coefficients assuming a factor structure for the errors, the equation

 per equation algorithm in Kastner & Huber (2020) is implemented.
-All
+The factor

-parameters and latent variables associated with the factor-structure are
+observations.
+All parameters and latent variables associated with the

 callable on the C-level only.